S-a-a-h/azure-database-migration978/README.md

 Create an SQL Database by navigating to the relevent Azure service.

 Complete the required fields as you did for the creation of the Server and be sure to select this Server in the appropriate field.
-Select **Geo-redundant backup storage** for **Backup storage redundancy** - this will aloow for geo-replication later on.
+Select **Geo-redundant backup storage** for **Backup storage redundancy** - this will allow for geo-replication later on.
 Leave all other options as default.
 Then click on **Review + create** to deploy this resource.